-- Turtleneck When worn, it must be navy blue and have no visible writing or logos, except for the letters "MPD" in silver embroidered block lettering no larger than 1 inch in height.
+- Turtleneck In instances where a turtleneck may be worn, it must be navy blue in color and have no visible writing or logos, with the exception of the letters "MPD" in silver embroidered block lettering no larger than 1 inch in height.
 Recruit officers are not permitted to wear turtlenecks. - Sweater In instances where a sweater may be worn, the below descriptors and guidelines apply.
 Recruit officers are not permitted to wear sweaters.

-Shirt Type Sweater Type Guidelines White with a tie V-neck Department patch on both shoulders Navy without a tie Crew neck Name plate, badge, and rank insignia displayed
+Shirt Type Sweater Type Guidelines White with a tie V-neck Department patch on both shoulders Blue without a tie Crew neck Name plate, badge, and rank insignia displayed Worn indoors only

-Shoes: When in uniform, plain black shoes must be worn.
-Shoes may be of the high-top design or military-style boots.
-Buckle or loafer-type shoes shall not be worn.
+Boots: When in uniform, plain black boots must be worn.
 The brand name, labels, or design logos may not be visible.
-Shoes soles must be solid black and may not exceed three-quarters (3/4) of an inch thick.
+Boot soles must be solid black and may not exceed three-quarters (3/4) of an inch in thickness.
 Heels may not be more than one-half (1/2) inch in height.
-Shoes must be clean and in good condition.
-Shoes must always shine to a luster.
+Boots must be clean and in good condition.
+Boots must always be shined to a luster.